A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

-The timespan for which we run the system will be a ten day forecast, which for the given parameters is approximately $0.109$.
+The timespan for which we run the system is a ten day forecast, which for the given parameters is approximately $t \in [0, 0.109]$.
 The ROM was built in the interpolatory regime on the test timespan using 2000 evenly-spaced snapshots.

-\cref{fig:qg-convergence} shows the convergence of the QG equations with respect to a ROM.
-Of interest is the fact that the Reduced order model needs to be extremely accurate in order for the scheme to display any decrease in error.
-Additionally it is evident that the smaller internal timesteps in the GARK regime versus the SPC regime play a significant role in decreasing error.

-The model and the reduced order model implementations for the following experiments have been taken from~\cite{Sandu_2019_ODE-tests}.
+The model and the reduced-order model implementations for the experiments have been taken from~\cite{Sandu_2019_ODE-tests}.
+As they are written in MATLAB, we use \texttt{ode45} with absolute and relative tolerances of $10^{-11}$ to accurately solve the modified fast ODEs \cref{eq:SM-MRI-GARK:ode,eq:SM-SPC-MRI-GARK:ode}.

+\Cref{fig:qg-convergence} shows the convergence of the QG equations with respect to a ROM.
+We have not plotted the results of the Runge--Kutta methods using only the surrogate model as they produced errors orders of magnitude larger than the other methods.
+For a fixed number of timesteps, \mrimethod{} and \spcmethod{} consistently have less error than Runge--Kutta methods using only the full model.
+At order three, however, the more accurate ROM of size $\nsur=80$ is needed to achieve a substantial decrease in error.